slothsoft/shera-translator/README.md

 1. remove the snapshot from the files *pom.xml*
 1. create a tag with the version as a name
-1. execute `mvn clean verify`
+1. execute `mvn clean install`
-1. the finished ZIP  is *shera-release/target/shera-release-<version>.zip*; it's contents are in *shera-release/target/release/*
+1. the finished ZIP  is *shera-release/target/shera-release-&lt;version&gt;.zip*; it's contents are in *shera-release/target/release/*
 1. update the version to the next development version and commit / push all these changes
 1. copy the webapp to <http://app.slothsoft.de/shera>
 1. copy the ZIP to <https://github.com/slothsoft/shera-translator/releases>